Causes of Medical Malpractice In Childbirth Linked to Cerebral Palsy Cases

 Improper treatment of seizures after delivery.

 A seizure can disrupt oxygen flow, or lead to head trauma that damages the brain – especially if improperly treated or misdiagnosed.
-Medical staff in a delivery room are trained to watch for symptoms of seizures, and should spot them if they occur.
+Medical staff in a delivery room are trained to watch for (Link Removed), and should spot them if they occur.

 Failure to order emergency procedures.